Wednesday, September 30, 2020

 They kicked a new series off with Pericles this morning.
 I haven't listened yet but I am sure that will be rectified soon.

 One of the guests, Edith Hall, featured on the 'blog on this day last year.

 Nesta Guinness-Walker (born 14 September 1999) is an English professional footballer who plays for AFC Wimbledon, as a left back.
 He scored against Northampton over the weekend.

-Andy Tea Merchant told me on Sunday at the Wimbledon Brewery that Guinness-Walker is Alex Guinness' great grandson.
+Andy Tea Merchant told me on Sunday at the Wimbledon Brewery that Guinness-Walker is Alec Guinness' great grandson.
 This fills me with delight.